ksmin23/bedrock-crewai-travelplanner/README.md

 - AI suggests the best hotel by analyzing factors like proximity to key locations

 ### 3. AI-Powered Analysis & Recommendations
-- Gemini LLM-powered AI agent evaluates travel options
+- Amazon Bedrock LLM-powered AI agent evaluates travel options
 - Uses CrewAI to coordinate multiple AI agents for better decision-making
 - AI explains its recommendation logic for flights and hotels